theme-next/hexo-theme-next/.github/CONTRIBUTING.md

 Before creating a Pull Request (PR), please check [this list](#before-submitting-an-issue) as you might find out that you don't need to create one.
 After you've determined the repository your pull request is related to, create a pull request on that repository.
 The detailed document of creating a pull request can be found [here](https://help.github.com/articles/creating-a-pull-request/).

-1. On GitHub, navigate to the original page of the [hexo-theme-next](https://github.com/theme-next/hexo-theme-next).
-In the top-right corner of the page, click **Fork**.
-2. Under the repository name in your forked repository, click **Clone or download**.
-In the `Clone with SSH` section, copy the clone URL for the repository.
-Open Git Bash, and change the current working directory to the location where you want the cloned directory to be made.
-Type `git clone`, and then paste the URL you copied.
-Press **Enter**.
-Your local clone will be created.
-    ```sh
-    $ git clone git@github.com:username/hexo-theme-next.git
-    ```
-3. Navigate into your new cloned repository.
-Switch branches to the compare branch of the pull request where the original changes were made.
-    ```sh
-    $ cd hexo-theme-next
-    $ git checkout -b patchname
-    ```
-4. After you commit your changes to the head branch of the pull request you can push your changes up to the original pull request directly.
-    ```sh
-    $ git add .
-    $ git commit -m "add commit messamge"
-    $ git push origin patchname
-    ```
-5. Navigate to the original repository you created your fork from.
-To the right of the Branch menu, click **New pull request**.
-On the Compare page, confirm that the base fork is the repository you'd like to merge changes into.
-Use the base branch drop-down menu to select the branch of the upstream repository you'd like to merge changes into.
-Use the head fork drop-down menu to select your fork, then use the compare branch drop-down menu to select the branch you made your changes in.
-Click **Create pull request** and type a title and description for your pull request.

 Following these guidelines helps maintainers and the community understand your pull request :pencil::

 * Follow our [Coding Rules](#coding-rules) and [commit message conventions](#commit-messages-rules).